-This year our annual event to celebrate the powerful role of music in Christian worship, Music Sunday, coincides with Trinity Sunday, 16 June 2019.
+This year our annual event to celebrate the powerful role of music in Christian worship, Music Sunday, is on 14 June 2020.

-Churches up and down the land, whether RSCM Members or not, are being encouraged to take part in this international celebration of the role music plays in the life of Christian worship.
+Churches up and down the land, whether RSCM Members or not, were encouraged to take part in this international celebration of the role music plays in the life of Christian worship.

 In the words of composer John Rutter, a fellow of the RSCM and supporter of RSCM Music Sunday: ‘Music spreads joy, something in short supply in our national life at the moment’.

-Churches wishing to enhance their Holy Trinity Sunday worship with the anthem God the Holy Trinity should visit the RSCM website and register their event on www.rscm.org.uk/music-sunday/
+Churches wishing to enhance their Music Sunday worship with the anthem Hymns and Psalms and Sacred Songs should visit the RSCM website and register their event on www.rscm.org.uk/music-sunday/

 After the event it would be great to receive news of the use of the anthem, photographs and recordings; we would love to feature them in our magazine, Church Music Quarterly, and on social media, spreading good news stories of people coming together to celebrate church music.’